ThinkGeo/Web-Maps/README.md

 ## Repository Layout

-`/api-docs`: An offline version the API documentation HTML pages.
+`/docs`: An offline version the documentation HTML pages.

 `/samples`: A collection of feature by feature samples.
 We suggest you start with the [How Do I Sample](samples/web-api) as it shows dozens of features in one easy to navigate app.

-`/assets`: Any assets needed for the readme.md.
+`/assets`: Any assets needed for the README.

 `README.md`: A quick start guide to show you how to quickly get up and running.